 We have enjoyed participating in the community social and political affairs.
 We have hiked in the mountains; enjoyed the cultural advantages the university offers and the hustle and bustle of the two major cities that are close by.
 We especially appreciate the ability afforded to us to take long road trips without first flying to Seattle or driving down the Alaskan Highway.

-I’m sure relocating doesn’t work for everyone but it has worked well for us.
+I’m sure relocating doesn’t work for everyone.
 I recall a fellow teacher in Anchorage who retired and packed up everything, sold his house and moved back to his home state of Maine.
-One year later he was back looking for a new house and a new job.
+One year later he was back in Alaska looking for a new house and a new job.
 The same happened to another friend in Anchorage who went back to his old home town in Montana only to return a year later.
 Just didn’t work out.

 I don’t think you have to be young to relocate.
 I met two couple last week at a dinner and they both relocated after age 70.
 They raved about their new home here where I live.
-It reminded me of when we moved here thirty years ago.
-And then there is my brother who is 79.
+They reminded me of when we moved here thirty years ago.
+Then there is my brother who is 79.
 He just pulled up stakes in his hometown of over 40 years and moved to Green Valley, Arizona.
 He said he asked his wife where she wanted to live after he died.
-She said Arizona.
+She said “Arizona”.
 Within a couple of months they had sold a house, bought a house, hired a moving truck and moved.
 We will see how that works out.

 We are very glad that we did venture down that long road many years ago.
 We still return to Anchorage at least once a year to visit our son and family who have returned to Alaska to live.
 We still see a few friends when we are there, but not many.
 Most have died to moved away.